gusvsconcelos/dotfiles/README.md

 -   Run `hyprcfg` in your terminal to edit your `hyprland.conf` file
 -   Run `waycfg` in your terminal to open your waybar config folder

-If you want to use these dotfiles on your machine, you may need to run these commands first.
-Please use these dotfiles at your own risk !!!

 ## Installing Hyprland

 I have `yay` as my AUR helper.
-You can use whatever you want!
+You can use whatever you want.

 ```
 pacman -S wayland libdrm pixman libxkbcommon python libxml2 llvm libpng gegl mtdev xorg-xwayland qt5-wayland qt6-wayland hyprland waybar xdg-desktop-portal-wlr wlroots xdg-desktop-portal